 Approximately 400,000 Americans die from sudden cardiac arrest (SCA) each year - more than lung cancer, breast cancer, prostate cancer and AIDs combined.

-Queen of the Valley Medical Center, in collaboration with The Via Foundation, has created the Queen’s Heart Safe Program to help increase the survival rate from
+Queen of the Valley Medical Center, in partnership with The Via Foundation, has created the Queen’s Heart Safe Program to help increase the survival rate from

 Sudden Cardiac Arrest (SCA) in Napa County.